Koshqua/assesment-server/README.md

 I'm running two db's in container, one db is a main mongoDB instance.
 Second DB is used to seed first db with mongoimport, after that it shuts down.
 Server is also running into docker container.
+## AWS
+I deployed the cluster to AWS.
+So you can easily check how API works on http://3.15.166.154:3000/users.
 ## How to run
 ```
     git clone https://github.com/Koshqua/assesment-server.git